Gender pay reporting – Final draft Regulations published

 How we can help

 Blake Morgan has put together a specialist Equal Pay Audit team combining employment lawyers with our HR Consultancy team and benefitting from significant legal and practical experience.
-We can assist you in carrying out gender pay audits or general equal pay audits, whether to comply with your statutory duties, to protect you from claims or simply to ensure you are adhering to best practice as a responsible employer: please see our Equal Pay Audit flyer for more details.
+We can assist you in carrying out gender pay audits or general equal pay audits, whether to comply with your statutory duties, to protect you from claims or simply to ensure you are adhering to best practice as a responsible employer: please see our Equal Pay Audit flyer below for more details.